katherynmk/TheCleaningLadies/TEAM.md

 	This sprint was a continuation of updating and enhancing the product's useability so that users can access our resources through a functional and cohesive site.

+SPrint 5 Review:
+This sprint was part of the winding down for the team.
+Most of the key features in the MVP have been completed.
+The website is very close to the team’s goals.
+While approaching finals, Katie decided to give her teammates easier stories as sort of a reward for all of their hard work this semester.

+Cammie worked on some cards to display information about cleaners more effectively and beautifully.
+While Katie and Emily do the rough code, Cammie refines it and makes it easier on the user's eyes.
+She has made the site much more appealing.

+Emily was responsible for the login and the encryption for that feature.
+Her personally designed code hashes passwords and works incredibly well with the website.
+She has done such amazing work on this site.
+She accomplished incredibly difficult tasks in a framework she was unfamiliar with promptly.
+She is a wonderful programmer and it has shown throughout the semester.

+Katie worked on getting Paypal and cards to work within the website.
+She had an easy time with this based on her newfound familiarity with .NET and the great documentation Paypal had on their website.